 That's right.

-And the war is not so much you know, bringing pro like virus activity.
+And the war is not so much, you know, bringing pro like virus activity.

 So the information age has made the fight that much more difficult, that much more dangerous.

-Is that your that your conclusion?
+Is that your conclusion?

-It has, and and with the advent of the dark web.
+And with the advent of the dark web.

-Are we using it for our side though?
+Are we using it for our side, though?

 Have we done that?

-Institutional complacency, the inability for the government to imagine new things outside the box.
+And I'll tell you, the way institutional complacency, the inability for the government to imagine new things outside the box.

-Instead of the this is how I've done it, son, like people used to tell me.
+Instead of the, this is how I've done it, son, like people used to tell me, how about, you know what, guys?

 I need somebody who's 20 years younger than me to come in and help me think this out.